Old material archived for reference...

 Notification and Process

-If an application element is being considered for inclusion, it should be ready for inclusion 30 days before the code freeze for that release.
+If an application element is being considered for inclusion as a fully supported tool, it should be ready for inclusion 30 days before the code freeze for that release.
 There should be an announcement to the community 30 days before the release code freeze so that the community can download, install, and evaluate the tool and comment on its suitability for inclusion.

 The notification should include the following: